AnnaMariaLedwon/AnnaMariaLedwon/README.md

 - ⚡ Fun fact: ...
 -->

-💻 In my free time I create my projects in machine learning using biology/genomics/oncology data. <br>
+💻 On a daily basis I work as a Bioinformatician & Scientist II at Ryvu Therapeutics in Krakow. <br>
-🔭 Additionally, I work as a Research Assistant professor at the collegium medicum of the Jagiellonian University. <br>
+🔭 Additionally, I work as a Research Assistant at the Jagiellonian University. <br>
 ✨ I specialize in Next-Generation Sequencing Analysis: WES, WGS, RNAseq, CNV. <br>
 🌱 I am currently learning to automate bioinformatics pipelines using Nextflow technology. <br>
 🤔 I have a few R Shiny applications and scripts for automating using bash and R is my everyday life. <br>